lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-08-08-Ln_lower_bound.md

 ---
 layout: post
-title: Proving a lower bound where the derivative is undefined at an endpoint
+title: A tricky lower bound proof
 usemathjax: true
 tags: [examples, Isar, formalised mathematics]
 ---
-The previous post concerned exact numerical calculations, culminating in an example of establishing a numerical lower bound for a simple mathematical formula, fully automatically.
+The previous post concerned exact numerical calculations, culminating in an example of establishing – automatically – a numerical lower bound for a simple mathematical formula.
-Although automation is **the** key to the success of formal verification, a numerical approach is not always good enough.
+Although automation is the key to the success of formal verification, a numerical approach is not always good enough.
 In that example, we could get three significant digits quickly, four significant digits slowly and the exact lower bound never.